Marisa Howard-Karp, MS

 The adult role models I have met have helped me understand so much about how to meet my children’s needs and – just as importantly – how to see all of their strengths.
 They have literally changed my whole way of parenting.

-Role models can be people you get to know in real life, movie characters, books (here’s a new one for parents of children on the autism spectrum), or people who you follow on social media.
+Role models can be people you get to know in real life, movie characters, books (here’s a great one for parents of autistic children), or people who you follow on social media.
 Here are some suggestions for finding these role models.

 Learn about your resources and line them up